martinhaefner/simppl/README.md

    }   // namespace
 ```

 Now the interface is complete C++.
-You need the implement the constructor
+You need to implement the constructor
 to correctly initialize the members.
 For oneway methods, you just add
 the keyword oneway to the method definition. oneway, in and out are
 part of the C++ namespace simppl::dbus.